rusty-engineer/GSF-copilot-workshop/workshop-modules/04 Writing documentation with GitHub Copilot.md

    - As you write your comments, GitHub Copilot will analyse the context and provide suggestions for completing the documentation.
    - Begin typing your comments, and Copilot will offer suggestions based on the patterns it recognizes in your codebase and the natural language comments you've provided.

-5. **Review and Customize Suggestions:**
+5. **Review and Customise Suggestions:**
-   - Review the suggestions provided by Copilot and customize them as needed to ensure accuracy and completeness.
+   - Review the suggestions provided by Copilot and customise them as needed to ensure accuracy and completeness.
    - Add additional details or examples to enhance the documentation and make it more informative.

 6. **Incorporate Best Practices:**